-You can make a conscious commitment to look after land by developing an understanding and appreciation of the natural and cultural features of your property.
-This is one of the best ways to ensure that the unique values of your property remain for future generations.
+You can make a conscious commitment to care for wildlife and land by developing an understanding and appreciation of the natural and cultural features of your property.
+This is one of the best ways to ensure that the unique values of nature in your community and on the property you occupy remains for future generations.

 Do you have a creative flair and commitment?
-You can make your property an inviting haven for wildlife.
+You can make your home an inviting haven for wildlife.
 Here are a few suggestions:

 - Resist the urge to tidy up your property especially in wilder areas and sensitive areas of shorelines.
 As long as they pose no danger, standing and fallen dead trees should be left where they are.
 They provide invaluable nesting sites, shelter, and hiding places.
 As they decompose, fallen trees provide essential nutrients to the forest soil for other plants to thrive.